1995parham/vim-zimpl/README.md

 =========

 # Introduction
-Simple syntax highlighting for zimpl written just for fun .... so it may have many problems ... :-))
+Simple syntax highlighting for zimpl and it may have many problems :simle:

-At this moment it can handle almost everything documented zimpl manual
+At this moment it can handle almost everything documented in zimpl manual.

 # What does it look like?
 ![screenshot here..](http://www.googledrive.com/host/0B33KzMHyLoH2eVNHWFJZdmthOVk/vim-zimpl-screenshot.jpg)